HumanBrainProject/ebrains-neuromorphic-job-queue-api/documentation/developer_guide/deployment.rst

 ============

 The SSL certificates for hbpneuromorphic.eu are obtained from Let's Encrypt.
-The private keys and the unified certificates are stored in the :file:`job_manager/deployment/ssl` and :file:`resource_manager/deployment/ssl` directories and installed into the Docker images.
+The private keys and the certificates are stored in the :file:`/etc/letsencrypt` directory of the host servers, and made available to the Docker images via Docker shared volumes.
 Certificates are valid for three months.
 At the moment, they must be manually renewed.
 Automatic renewal (e.g. through a cron job) is planned.